-For annual reports at KS4 and KS5 a period of two weeks are allowed for staff to write the reports using the Sims data management system.
+For annual reports at KS4 and KS5 a period of two weeks are allowed for staff to write the reports.
 This must be completed by 3.30pm on the day of the report deadline indicated on the school calendar and keep within the required word limit.
 HoDs are expected to monitor the content and check that all departmental reports are completed on time.
 Tutors will be sent the completed document for their tutor group and will need to read each report for every pupil.